 Depending on the contents of the documents, agencies may wish to consider supervising applicants during inspection.

-If a document is an audio or video document13, such as a phone recording or CCTV, the agency can arrange for the applicant to hear or view it, with any exempt or contrary to the public interest information removed.
+If a document is an audio or video document21, such as a phone recording or CCTV, the agency can arrange for the applicant to hear or view it, with any irrelevant, exempt, or contrary to the public interest information removed.

 See Managing access to digital video recordings for more information about removing exempt or contrary to the public interest information from, and providing access to, digital and audio recordings.